 Leadership and the ability to motivate are also essential managerial qualities.

 The study of Management includes marketing, organisational leadership and development, human resource management, strategy and operations management.
-Transferrable skills see graduates finding work in a wide range of industries.
+Transferable skills see graduates finding work in a wide range of industries.

 Management takes an interdisciplinary approach and draws on courses in Pyschology, Media and Communications, Sociology, Economics and Statistics.